Day 03 (S2)

 In that moment, Rina ran as far away from the creature as possible while still remaining within eldritch blast range.

-It takes its first attack, which was a pulse of magic from its feet.
+It took its first attack, which was a pulse of magic from its feet.
 The swirling magic hit the remaining robbers, as well as Alice, Aurelius, and Kin.
 The robbers stopped immediately in their tracks and died.
 The party members who were hit were knocked to the ground, the HP they lost could not be healed despite Kin's efforts.

 "Get out of its range!"
 Rina yelled at the party members, but they didn't listen.